AlexKotsovolis/AI-Gaming-Machine-K0sh-AI-/README.md

 <br/><br/>

 > *His name is Cinnamon.
-He helped me code every single version by sitting on the keyboard at the worst possible moments.*
+He helped me code every single version by sitting on the keyboard at the worst possible moments, as well as giving me ideas!*

 </div>